keerthiprabup/keerthiprabup/README.md

 ###

-<p align="left">My name is Keerthi Prabu P and I'm working as a part of red teaming</p>
+<p align="left">I'm Keerthi Prabu P working as a pentester in part of red teaming</p>

 ###